BPPSO-Simulation-engine-Optimization/process-simulation-engine/documentation/VISUAL_OVERVIEW.md

     ├─> Is resource in system?
     │   NO → Return False
     │   YES → Continue
     │
+    ├─> [LIFECYCLE CHECK - NEW] Is resource busy with activity?
+    │   YES → Return False (probability = 0%)
+    │   NO → Continue
+    │
     ├─> Is it a public holiday?
     │   YES → Return False